-IT Standards covering these trends are still evolving and there no globally accepted Standards yet.
+IT Standards covering these trends are still evolving .
 What we have are guidelines localized in different countries where they exist.
 Guidelines for adoption of these trends for the Financial Services industry in Nigeria have not been included in this version of the Blueprint but are expected to be included in future revisions of this blueprint after proper industry engagement.